opendocsg/slw-judgments-backfill/2011_SGHC_56/report.md

 24     It is for the reason that there was no real controversy in issue here that this court affirms the decision made below and upholds the striking-out order.

 25     There was no real controversy here because while there were specific facts involving specific parties, the facts were merely hypothetical.
 Granted, there were identifiable parties with the “motivation of self-interest” to make the diligent preparation identified by Abdul Hamid CJ as being essential to the adversarial trial.
 This however is insufficient.
-In _Salijah bte Ab Latef v Mohd Irwan bin Abdullah Teo_ [1996] 2 SLR(R) 80 at [60], Yong Pung How CJ held:
+In _Salijah bte Ab Latef v Mohd Irwan bin Abdullah Teo_ <span class="citation">[1996] 2 SLR(R) 80</span> at [60], Yong Pung How CJ held:

  The primary consideration in this appeal is whether there is a real contest of the legal rights.
 The editors of Zamir and Woolf have identified one rationale for the reluctance of the courts to deal with theoretical issues that it distracts the courts from deciding real, subsisting problems.
 A stronger reason is that if there is in fact no real issue subsisting, then the matter would not be res judicata , nor the issue merged in judgment.
 In that event, it would be open for the issue to be reopened again and again.
 The need for the existence of a contested dispute is to ensure that there is finality in the court's judgments as well.